a-berg/a-berg/README.md

 </p>

-My name is Adrian and I am a 🇪🇸 Spanish engineer currently employed at [Keepler](https://keepler.io/), where I specialize in machine learning for industrial processes, doing:
+My name is Adrian and I am a 🇪🇸 Spanish engineer currently employed at [Keepler](https://keepler.io/), where I work on stuff such as:

 * 📊 Prescriptive systems
 * 🤖 AI